Arthur T. Gregorian: Newton Lower Falls

 In his new store in Newton Lower Falls, Massachusetts, Gregorian finally had the space for his customers to come to him to see his rugs.
 Business continued to be good until World War II disrupted his importation of rugs as well as reduced the demand for luxury goods.
 After the war was over, however, the economy of Greater Boston boomed and Arthur's business boomed along with it.
 He had a store in Newton Lower Falls and another in Chatham, Massachusetts.
 In 1948 he bought the old Crane Paper Company paper mill next door and expanded his showrooms into it.
 In 1965 and again in 1989, additions were made to the two buildings, which resulted in 40000 sqft of space divided into 10 galleries and over 6,000 rugs on display.

 Personal life

 In 1936, Arthur T. Gregorian married Phebe Ballou (April 14, 1912 - November 19, 1999).
 They had three children, Lynda, John and Joyce (1946–1991).
-Phebe was regional president of the Girl Scouts and founding Director of the United Nation's Asian Women's Institute.
+Phebe was regional president of the Girl Scouts and founding Director of the United Nations' Asian Women's Institute.